 Whenever possible, split (or combine) orders directly in the selling channel before they import into ShipStation, rather in ShipStation directly.

-You can also apply tags to the split order in the Split Order pop-up (for example, add a Backorder tag to the split order so the warehouse staff knows not to process the order yet).
+You can apply tags to the split order in the Split Order pop-up (for example, add a Backorder tag to the split order so the warehouse staff knows not to process the order yet).

 Not all selling channels will accept a shipment notification for the split order.
 Those that do often require the order number to be exactly the same.
 In these cases, be sure to remove the -# suffix before confirming the split process.